coldrye-archive/ypo-specification/docs/index.md

 ### Encoding

 The default encoding is UTF-8.
-The number of supported encordings is currently being limited by ``node`` platform, yet, and as the available tooling evolves, additional encodings will become available.
+The number of supported encordings is currently being limited by the ``node`` platform.
+As the available tooling evolves, additional encodings will become available.